Are you looking for the best knee wraps to get you going with your squat routines?

 Benefits of Knee Wraps

-Knee wraps can help keep your knees warm and provide stability during heavy lifts like the squat.
+Knee wraps can help keep your knees warm and provide maximum support during heavy lifts like the squat.

-Powerlifters might use them in training or competition, while a CrossFit athlete might use them during heavy lifts or even while doing high rep squatting exercises like wallballs.
+Powerlifters and heavy weights alike might use them in training or competition, while a CrossFit athlete might use them during heavy lifts or even while doing high rep squatting exercises like wallballs.

-One popular area of study in the sport science world is how (or if) knee wraps help athletes get stronger.
+One popular area of study in the sport science world is how (or if) knee wraps help athletes and bodybuilding enthusiasts get stronger without restricting proper blood flow.

-This study shows that while they may help you move more weight, always wearing knee wraps can compromise the integrity of the knee joint.
+This study shows that while they may help you move more weight, always wearing knee wraps can compromise the integrity of the patella.

 This implies it’s probably best to use knee wraps sometimes (during a PR lift, for example), instead of all the time.